Pentagon blasts FCC decision to approve Ligado spectrum plan

 At a Senate Armed Service Committee hearing, Pentagon leaders argued the decision may result in businesses turning to Russian- or Chinese-based space navigation systems to replace GPS.

-"There are too many unknowns and the risks are too great to allow the proposed Ligado system to proceed in light of the operational impact to GPS," said Dana Deasy, the Defense Department's chief information officer, in written testimony.
+"There are too many unknowns and the risks are too great to allow the proposed Ligado system to proceed in light of the operational impact to GPS," said Dana Deasy, the Defense Department's chief information officer.

+Republican Senator James Inhofe, who chairs the panel, and the top Democrat, Senator Jack Reed, both criticized the FCC decision.

+"I do not think it is a good idea to place at risk the GPS signals that enable our national and economic security for the benefit of one company and its investors," Inhofe said.
+"This is about much more than risking our military readiness and capabilities.
+Interfering with GPS will hurt the entire American economy."

 The spectrum block Ligado wants to tap is in the L-Band, which is also home to spectrum used by GPS systems used by the military, businesses and consumers.
 Ligado notes there would be an unused band between the GPS and mobile network spectrum to prevent interference, but the military is not satisfied.